 Hypertensive disorders of pregnancy are an important cause of severe morbidity, long-term disability and death among both pregnant women and their babies, and account for approximately 14% of all maternal deaths worldwide.
 Improving care for women around the time of childbirth is a necessary step towards achievement of the health targets of the Sustainable Development Goals (SDGs).
-Efforts to prevent and reduce morbidity and mortality during pregnancy and childbirth could also help address the profound inequities in maternal and perinatal health globally.
-To achieve these goals, healthcare providers, health managers, policy makers and other stakeholders need up-to-date and evidence-based recommendations to inform clinical policies and practices.
+Efforts to prevent and reduce morbidity and mortality during pregnancy, childbirth and the postpartum period could also help address the profound inequities in maternal and perinatal health globally.
+To achieve these aims, healthcare providers, health managers, policymakers and other stakeholders need up-todate and evidence-based recommendations to inform clinical policies and practices.

-In 2017, the Executive Guideline Steering Group (GSG) on WHO maternal and perinatal health recommendations prioritized the updating of the existing WHO recommendations on antihypertensive drugs for severe hypertension in pregnancy in response to important new evidence on these interventions.
+In 2017, the Executive Guideline Steering Group (GSG) on the World Health Organization's (WHO) maternal and perinatal health recommendations prioritized the updating of the existing three WHO recommendations on the management of severe pre-eclampsia before term in response to important new evidence on these questions.
 These recommendations are a revalidation of the previous recommendations issued in 2011 in the WHO recommendations on prevention and treatment of pre-eclampsia and eclampsia.